isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/project-online-service-description/core-services-functionality.md

 ## <a name="active-directory-integration"></a>Integrazione con Active Directory

-Active Directory fornisce una posizione centrale agli amministratori per gestire le autorizzazioni e le credenziali dell'utente.
-L'integrazione di Active Directory con Project determina che gli utenti e i gruppi nell'Active Directory siano sincronizzati in Project Online o in Project Server 2013.
-Vedere [Gestire sincronizzazione di gruppi di sicurezza con Active Directory in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=402631).
+Active Directory provides a central location for administrators to manage user credentials and permissions.
+Active Directory integration with Project means that users and groups in Active Directory are synchronized in Project Online or Project Server 2013.
+See [Manage security group synchronization with Active Directory in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=402631).

 ## <a name="administration-deployment-and-extensibility"></a>Amministrazione, distribuzione ed estensibilità

-Project Online e Project Server 2013 forniscono funzionalità agli amministratori per pianificare, installare, configurare, mantenere ed espandere Project.
-Per ulteriori informazioni, vedere [Novità di Project Server 2013 per i professionisti IT](https://go.microsoft.com/fwlink/p/?LinkId=272017).
+Project Online and Project Server 2013 provide features for administrators to plan, install and configure, maintain and extend Project.
+See [What's new for IT pros in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=272017).

 ## <a name="getting-started"></a>Introduzione